 top of page

-Collins Mountain Trail is located in the Rogue River-Siskiyou National Forest about 27 miles southwest of Medford Oregon near the California border.
-The Lake was created in the 1980s with a damn built along the Applegate River.
+Collins Mountain Trail is located in the Rogue River-Siskiyou National Forest, about 27 miles southwest of Medford, Oregon, near the California border.
+The Lake was created in the 1980s with a dam built along the Applegate River.
 The lake is named after Lindsay Applegate, a pioneer who played a crucial role in the Oregon Trail’s development, making it a historically significant site.

 There is a scenic viewpoint along Applegate Road that overlooks the lake.
 If you spend some time here you will probably see bald eagles in the distance, so I recommend bringing your binoculars.
-There is also a parking area near the damn, and you can get out and walk the lake and damn viewing area and get a great look at the lake.
+There is also a parking area near the dam, and you can walk around the lake, the dam, and the viewing area, and get a great look at the lake.

-The lake has various opportunities available for visitors to explore, including mountain biking, road biking, motorized boating, stand-up paddleboarding, canoeing, fishing, and hiking the various trails near the lake.
-Applegate Lake is home to numerous birds and other wildlife species, amazing fisheries, and a wide variety of diverse plant life for those seeking spring and early-summer wildflower viewing.
-There are also large populations of trout, landlocked Chinook salmon, smallmouth and largemouth bass, and crappie.
+The lake has various opportunities available for visitors to explore, including mountain biking, road biking, motorized boating, stand-up paddleboarding, canoeing, fishing, and hiking the different trails near the lake.
+Applegate Lake is home to numerous birds and other wildlife species, excellent fisheries, and a wide variety of diverse plant life for those seeking spring and early-summer wildflower viewing.
+There are also significant populations of trout, landlocked Chinook salmon, smallmouth and largemouth bass, and crappie.
 It is stocked each year with approximately 120,000 rainbow trout and 50,000 young Chinook.

-Not too far from Applegate Damn is the Collins Mountain Trail.
+Not too far from Applegate Dam is the Collins Mountain Trail.
 You can park at the Hart-tish Park parking lot and hike from here.
-The trail is open all year but the services in the area are not.
-During the winter months, everything is closed and there are no parking signs all over the area so there is no place to park.
+The trail is open all year, but the services in the area are not.
+During the winter months, everything is closed, and there are no parking signs all over the area, so there is no place to park.
 I ran into this situation when I arrived at Hart-tish Park.

 Because I wanted to hike the Collins Mountain Trail to see the Bigfoot Trap, I went to the local Forest Service (Ranger) Station to get permission to park near the gate to enter Hart-tish Park.
 Permission was granted.
 Back into the Jeep and back to the trail.